Choose the expression of sacred music that appeals to you...

 In India, sacred music has been considered a form of yoga, a way for the soul to unite with Spirit.
 We are dedicated to helping you bring this music into your life.
 We will nurture your hidden musical abilities and introduce you to new facets of music that will enrich your life and your devotion to the Divine.

 Experience the joy of singing to the Divine through our lessons in vocals and harmonium.
 Inspired by India’s mystics, saints and avatars, a vast array of devotional songs (bhajan) and group chants (kirtan) thrives in the hearts of devotees throughout the world.
 Join them and learn the art of devotional singing.
-It is a transforming and healing experience.
+It is a transforming way of love.

 Instructor: Naren K. Schreiner